cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 is already in the file), but leaving the string as specified when actually inserting it.

-Simply put, the \`does this line exist' test will be changed to a regexp match.
+Simply put, the 'does this line exist' test will be changed to a regexp match.
 The line being tested will optionally have "\\s\*" prepended or appended if `ignore_leading` or `ignore_trailing` is specified, and if `ignore_imbedded` is used then all embedded white spaces are replaced